 Signing a cellphone contract and getting the latest device in your hands is a fairly straightforward process, but things get a little more complicated when you try to cancel it.
-Let’s take a look at what you need to know and, more importantly, what the law says about cancelling your cellphone contract.
+Let’s take a look at what you need to know and, more importantly, what the law says about cancelling your cellphone contract in South Africa.

 What kind of contract is it?

 Cellphone contracts are usually fixed-term contracts, which means the agreement between you and the service provider lasts for a legally binding amount of time.
 The most common cellphone contract period is 24 months.

 Can I cancel a fixed-contract before the stipulated expiry date?